 BCV Group's regulatory capital is composed almost entirely of CET1 capital, with a marginal amount of T2 capital.
-Regulatory capital is based on the Group's financial statements, which are drawn up in accordance with the Swiss accounting rules for banks of 27 March 2014 (FINMA Circular 2015/1).
+Regulatory capital is based on the Group's financial statements, which are drawn up in accordance with the FINMA Accounting Ordinance (FINMA-AO) of 31 October 2019, and the Swiss accounting rules for banks, securities firms, financial groups and financial conglomerates of 31 October 2019 (FINMA Circular 2020/1).

 CET1 capital comprises paid-in capital, disclosed reserves, and minority interests.
-At 31 December 2019, BCV's share capital amounted to CHF 86,061,900 and consisted of 8,606,190 fully paid-in registered shares with a par value of CHF 10.
+At 31 December 2020, BCV's share capital amounted to CHF 86,061,900 and consisted of 86,061,900 fully paid-in registered shares with a par value of CHF 1.
 CET1 capital is adjusted for regulatory deductions such as goodwill and any shortfall of provisions to regulatory expected losses.
 BCV has not issued any capital instruments that meet the criteria for inclusion in Additional Tier 1 (AT1) capital.
 In particular, BCV has no authorized or conditional capital and has not issued any dividend-right certificates.
 There are no outstanding convertible bonds or options issued by the Bank involving the BCV share.